-080-001 International Journal of Business Communication
+080-001 International Journal of Business Communication (IJBC)

-The IJBC Editor serves at the pleasure of the Board, normally for a four-year term with the possibility of reappointment for a second term of up to four years.
+The IJBC Editor serves at the pleasure of the Board, normally for a four-year term with the possibility of reappointment up to a total of three terms of four years each.
+Three four-year terms are the maximum for an editor position; however, should the transition/search process stall, ABC's Board can approve an extension of up to one year.